sighmin/dotfiles-old/README.md

 Brewfile for replicating some of the brews that I like if my machine were destroyed / stolen by a rogue beaver of sorts.

 ## Colour
-*I am quite opinionated about my colour scheme, all props go to http://ethanschoonover.com/solarized for his awesome work on solarized.*
+*I am quite opinionated about my colour scheme*.
+All props go to http://ethanschoonover.com/solarized for his awesome work on solarized.

 tmux / vim / shell screenshot